NeoZett/NeoZett/README.md

 Hello.
 My name is Neo, and I'm an aspiring developer.
 I love Computer Science and Psychology.
 In this document I will explain more about myself.

-I would really appreciate it if you read through this document, but you obviously don't have to.
+I would really appreciate it if you read through this document.

 ### 2. Background 📜

-...
+I am sixteen years old and started programming at around ten.
+Initially, it was

 ### 2.1 Glossary of Terms 🔍